Elber Binha

 Jorge Mota Faial Delgado (born 24 June 1991), known as Elber Binha or just Elber, is a Cape Verdean footballer who plays as a goalkeeper for the Angolan club Interclube.
-A one-time international for the Angola national team, Elber Binha plays for the Cape Verde national team.
+A one-time international for Angola, he went on to earn one cap for the Cape Verde national team in 2022.

 Professional career

 Elber Binha spent his entire senior career in Angola in the Girabola.
 He began his senior career with Primeiro de Maio in 2014, with stints at Benfica Luanda, Kabuscorp and Petro de Luanda.
 He was a candidate for Goalkeeper of the Year and Championship Player of the Year with Petro de Luanda in 2021.
 On 31 December 2021, he transferred to Interclube signing a 2-year contract.

 International career

 Elber Binha is a youth international of Cape Verde, having represented the Cape Verde U21s in 2009.
 He spent his entire senior playing career in Angola, and was naturalized as a citizen.
 He debuted with the Angola national team in a 1–1 friendly tie with Iran on 30 May 2014.
 He switched to represent the Cape Verde national team in 2022.
 He debuted with Cape Verde in a friendly 6–0 win over Liechtenstein on 25 March 2022.